Transfer of Development Rights (TDR) Program

 Seattle, WA 98104

-For questions about TDR Program please contact Darren Greve, TDR Program Manager, King County WLRD Rural and Regional Services Section.
+For questions about TDR Program please contact Darren Greve, TDR Program Manager, or Megan McNeil, TDR Project Manager, King County WLRD Rural and Regional Services Section.